realDragonium/infrared/README.md

 `ProxyTo`* is the address that the proxy sends the incoming connections to
 `Timeout` is the duration before it will be shut down [default: `5m`]

+`Process`
-`Docker`* is a data object that represents a docker interface
+- `Docker` is a data object that represents a docker interface
+  - `Address` is the address to the API of your docker daemon (only relevant if you )
   - `DNSServer` is the address of the DNS that resolves container names [default: `"127.0.0.11"`]
   - `ContainerName`* is the Name of the container that contains the Minecraft server
+  - `Hibernate` determinants if the container should shutdown or just be paused and kept in RAM
 - `Portainer` is a data object that represents a Portainer interface that is only needed if you are using [Portainer](https://www.portainer.io/) for user privilege management
   - `Address`* is the address of the Portainer instance